-The following disclosure sets out the names of management's five nominees for election as directors, all major offices and positions with the Corporation and any of its significant affiliates each now holds, each nominee's principal occupation, business or employment, the period of time during which each has been a director of the Corporation and the number of Common Shares of the Corporation beneficially owned by each, directly or indirectly, or over which each exercised control or direction, as at May 8, 2013.
+The following disclosure sets out the names of management's five nominees for election as directors, all major offices and positions with the Corporation and any of its significant affiliates each now holds, each nominee's principal occupation, business or employment, the period of time during which each has been a director of the Corporation and the number of Common Shares of the Corporation beneficially owned by each, directly or indirectly, or over which each exercised control or direction, as at April 30, 2014.

-Nominee Position with the Corporation and Residence Principal Occupation Director Since Common Shares Beneficially Owned or Controlled (1)

-Richmond Graham (2) Since April 2010, Mr. Since July 2010 412,000

-President, Chief Executive Graham has been the Vice 0 ,

-Officer, and Director President of AltaGas

-Regina, Saskatchewan, Natural Gas Storage Ltd.

-Canada and Distinct Resources

-Corp.
-Prior to that, Mr. Graham was the Vice

-Graham was the Vice President, Corporate

-Development and

-Operations of Landis

-Energy Corporation from

-November 2008 to March

-2010.
-Between April 2000

-and June 2008 Mr. Graham was the Executive Director

-of TransGas Limited.

-Mark Ayranto (2) Since 2009 Mr. Ayranto has Since July 2010 371,000

-Director been a Vice President with

-Vancouver, British Columbia, Victoria Gold Corp.

-Canada Previously, Mr. Ayranto

-was the Vice President, Corporate Development for

-StrataGold Corporation.

-Jay Collins Mr. Collins is President of n/a 1,500,000

-British Columbia, Canada Merit Consultants

-International Inc., a project

-and construction

-management company to the mining industry.

-Mr. Collins sits on the Board of Directors for

-Nevada Copper Corp. since

-September 2012.
-He

-served on the Board of

-Directors for Selwyn

-Resources from September

-2012 to April 2013

-Nominee Position with the Corporation and Residence Principal Occupation Director Since Common Shares Beneficially Owned or Controlled (1) Tara Christie British Columbia, Canada Ms. Christie has been President of privately owned Gimlex Gold Mines Ltd. since 2006 and has been a member of the Board of Directors of Constantine Metal Resources Ltd. since July 2006. n/a 105,527 Gregory Melchior Ontario, Canada Since September 2010, Mr. Melchior has been employed as a financial advisor at Bank of Montreal/Nesbitt Burns.
+Nominee Position with the Corporation and Residence Principal Occupation Director Since Common Shares Beneficially Owned or Controlled (1) Richmond Graham (2) President, Chief Executive Officer, and Director Regina, Saskatchewan, Canada Mr. Graham has been the President, CEO, and a Director of Banyan Gold Corp since it was formed in 2010 and Vice President of Distinct Resources Corp since 2008.
+Between 2008 and 2010 he was Vice President, Corporate Development and Operations of Landis Energy Corporation and, after Landis was sold to AltaGas in 2010, he was Vice President Engineering and Operations at AltaGas until 2013.
+Mr. Graham sits on the Board of Directors of private oil and technology companies and the Standards Policy Board of Canadian Standards Association (CSA).
+Since July 2010 841,000 Mark Ayranto (2) Director Vancouver, British Columbia, Canada Since 2009 Mr. Ayranto has been a Vice President with Victoria Gold Corp.
+Previously, Mr. Ayranto was the VP, Corporate Development for StrataGold Corporation.
+Mr. Ayranto sits on the Yukon Mineral Advisory Board.
+Since July 2010 427,500 Jay Collins British Columbia, Canada Mr. Collins is President of Merit Consultants International Inc., a project and construction management company to the mining industry.
+Mr. Collins sits on the Board of Directors for Nevada Copper Corp. since September 2012.
+He served on the Board of Directors for Selwyn Resources from September 2012 to Since June 2013 1,960,000 Tara Christie Yukon, Canada April 2013 Ms. Christie has been President of privately owned Gimlex Gold Mines Ltd. since 2006 and has been a member of the Board of Directors of Constantine Metal Resources Ltd. since July 2006.
+Since June 2013 105,527

+Nominee Position with the Corporation and Residence Principal Occupation Director Since Common Shares Beneficially Owned or Controlled (1) (2) Gregory Melchior (2) Since August 2013, Mr Melchior has Since June 2013 Nil Ontario, Canada been the President and CEO of CanUrsa Finance, a consulting client driven finance company that specializes in real estate, resources and infrastructure.
+Between September 2010 and July 2013, Mr. Melchior was a financial advisor at Bank of Montreal/Nesbitt Burns.
 Mr. Melchior is also the Executive in Residence at the DeGroote Business School, a position he has held since January 2011.
-Mr. Melchior is a Board member of privately held CanUrsa, an iron ore/LNG exploration company situated in Nunavut. n/a Nil
+Mr. Melchior is a Board member of privately held CanUrsa, an iron ore/LNG exploration company situated in Nunavut.